SahithiVIT/Gestational-Diabetes-Risk-Prediction-Using-Ensemble-Machine-Learning-and-Deep-Learning/README.md

 ## 🔮 Future Improvements

-- Hyperparameter tuning
+- Hyperparameter tuning using GridSearchCV or Bayesian Optimization
 - SHAP or LIME model explainability
-- Validation using larger multi-hospital datasets
+- External validation using larger datasets
+- Multi-hospital dataset validation
-- Model versioning and monitoring
+- Model monitoring and versioning
-- Improved clinical dashboard
+- Improved clinical risk dashboard
 - Additional patient risk insights

 ---

 ## ⚠️ Disclaimer

-This project is developed for educational and research purposes only.
+This project is developed for **educational and research purposes only**.

-The prediction generated by the application should not be considered a medical diagnosis or a replacement for professional medical advice.
+The generated risk score is a model-based estimate and should **not be considered a medical diagnosis or a replacement for professional medical advice**.

----

-## 👩‍💻 Author

-**Sahithi Pilla**

-Computer Science and Engineering
-VIT-AP University

----

-## ⭐ Support

-If you find this project useful, consider giving the repository a ⭐ Star.

-Contributions, suggestions, and feedback are welcome.